Why and how should I reference?

 Students are often accused of plagiarism due to incomplete or incorrect referencing.
 As you need to incorporate other people's ideas in your writing based on your reading, this workshop will help ensure you can reference appropriately and not be accused of copying.

-In this 2 hour workshop we focus on:
+In this series of workshop recordings we focus on:

 - What is referencing and why do we need it?